lezcano/geotorch/README.rst

 The constraints in GeoTorch are implemented as manifolds.
 These give the user more flexibility on the options that they choose for each parametrization.
-All these support Riemannian Gradient Descent by default, but they also support optimization via any other optimizer.
+All these support Riemannian Gradient Descent by default (more on this `here`__), but they also support optimization via any other optimizer.

 GeoTorch currently supports the following spaces: